 - Sew and/or cinch to tightly secure the middle of the folded bow in place.
 You can do this with elastic or sturdy thread.
 Mine are sewn through the middle and then wrapped/tied with the same thread for added security.

-I like to fold at the centre and then again at the quarters above/below.
+When making bows for bow ties, I like to fold at the centre and then again at the quarters above/below.
 This gives a nice forward pleat at the middle of the bow and scrunches the top/bottom so that the edges are folded towards the back of the bow.
 Lots of body and neat edges.
 The stiff recycled shirt cuffs hold the bow shape beautifully.

 Making DIY Dog Bow Tie Sleeves from Recycled Dress Shirt Plackets